NagaTivikramReddy/Social-Network/README.md

 # Social-Network
 A simple Social Network web application

-Its a user-login based we application similar to facebook.
+Its a user-login based web application.
+It has the following features

 Features :